FAQs - Frequently Asked Questions

 - Booklet (or a photocopy in case the student has to sustain a last exam to close his/her academic career)

-And upload the final version of the thesis (in zip format) within 5 days before the discussion.
+And upload the final version of the thesis (in zip format) within 5 days before the discussion (both in DELPHI and Turnitin).

 1. How much the tuition fee for the Bachelor course in Business Administration & Economics?